mohammadikhan/fake-news-detector/README.md

 # VeriNews - AI Fake News Detector
-An AI-powered Fake News Detector
+This is An AI-powered Fake News Detector

 ## Features
 This application will allow users too: